bigrobsf/image_filtering/README.md

 # Image filtering through algorithm manipulation
 ## Q3 Galvanize project (Rob, Tommy, Paris)
-The objective of this project is to create an online tool of image filtering through the use of algorithms
+The objective of this project is to create an online tool for image filtering and generation through the use of algorithms

 ### Program features
-The program needs to allow the user the following actions:
+The program will allow the following actions:
-- Open images from his hard drive
+- Open images from the hard drive
 - Open images from a URL
 - Be able to select between two options.
-Editing or applying "art" on an image:
+Applying filters to an image or generating "art"
-- save his modified image in his hard drive
+- save the modified or generated image in the hard drive
-- Be able to select on the parameters of the filtering
+- allow user to specify the parameters used to generate the algoritmic art

 The features that the program needs to offer are:
 - Create a negative of the imported image